-Here is our expert guide on the most charming fishing villages to visit in the UK
+Explore traditional cobbled streets and quaint harbours, with our guide to the prettiest fishing villages to visit in the UK.

 As crowds returned to work and school; the sea, warmed by months of summer heat, is at its most inviting; and the lowering sun casts everything in gold.